Configure Search API

 Use BOX_SEARCH_ENGINE

-environment variable to choose engine.
+environment variable to choose the engine.
 The default is knife.

 Zen Search

-zen-lang is a powerful DSL language to configure Aidbox, validate profiles, and search.
-It allows you to set up search parameters from IGs automatically, make your own search parameters and indexes associated with them.
+zen-lang is a powerful DSL language that can configure Aidbox, validate profiles, and search.
+It allows you to automatically set up search parameters from IGs and make your own search parameters and associated indexes.

 How to configure zen-search?